ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/combinators.md

 ## -SimpleState {#agg-functions-combinator-simplestate}

 If you apply this combinator, the aggregate function returns the same value but with a different type.
-This is a [SimpleAggregateFunction(...)](../../sql-reference/data-types/simpleaggregatefunction.md) that can be stored in a table to work with [AggregatingMergeTree](../../engines/table-engines/mergetree-family/aggregatingmergetree.md) table engines.
+This is a [SimpleAggregateFunction(...)](../../sql-reference/data-types/simpleaggregatefunction.md) that can be stored in a table to work with [AggregatingMergeTree](../../engines/table-engines/mergetree-family/aggregatingmergetree.md) tables.

 **Syntax**